HamadTria/Projet-de-programmation-CMI/README.md

 This project uses the MVC (Model-View-Controller) pattern.
 This "separation of concerns" provides for a better division of labor and improved maintenance in the long term.

 The project is also avalable online on <a href="https://mine.pythonanywhere.com/">pythonanywhere</a>.
 (The online version is slightly slower due to server dependencies)

+PS: throughout the creation of the project, an MVC branch was created on top of the main branch.
+However, the two branches have been merged.
+Solely the main branch must be taken into account.

 <p align="right">(<a href="#top">back to top</a>)</p>